Sales success is all in the mind.

 9. You make us feel good about ourselves even when things go wrong

 When we make mistakes or when things don’t turn out the way we planned, we tend to blame other people or forces outside of our control.

-Effective marketing messages never suggest that you are to blame for a problem.
+This is why effective marketing messages never suggest that you are to blame for a problem.

-Examples include slimming products that help you lose those extra pounds because of Christmas or car insurance companies that offer to protect your no claims bonus should an accident happen.
+Examples include slimming products that help you lose those extra pounds because of Christmas.
+Or car insurance companies that offer to protect your no claims bonus should an accident happen.

 A few years ago, UK insurer Axa ran a highly successful campaign called “Experienced drivers wanted”.
 Watch it here to see how they cleverly exploit our self-serving bias.

 So, there you have it: 9 reasons why sales success is all in the mind.

 Of course, you don’t have to be a psychologist or a mind reader to be a successful salesperson or marketer.